gvwilson/thirdbit/src/fiction/iffy/index.md

 Nothing in, nothing out, just two dozen of the smartest human beings alive and enough equipment to settle on Mars."
 She chuckled.
-"Did Johnson ever tell you that's actually what he was supposed to be for?
+"Did Johnson ever tell you that's where he comes from?
-All his genetic tweaks and the tech in my head—it was all left over from some previous bunch of mad scientists and *their* plan for saving the world."
+He's left over from some previous bunch of mad scientists' plan for saving the world."

 "So what happened?"
 Iffy asked despite herself after a few moments of silence.